Buying real estate in Serbia?

 Do I have to declare the property to the IRS from Serbia?

-Owning property in Serbia by itself does not trigger a specific IRS reporting requirement, meaning you do not need to file a special form simply because you hold foreign real estate without generating income from it.
+Owning residential property in Serbia by itself does not typically trigger a standalone IRS reporting requirement, meaning you do not need to file a special form just because you hold a house or apartment overseas.

 Will I pay tax twice in the US and Serbia in 2026?

-Whether Serbian property taxes are deductible on your US federal tax return is a nuanced question that depends on current US tax law and your specific situation, so you should treat this as a conversation to have with a qualified US CPA rather than assuming a deduction is available.
+Whether Serbian annual property taxes are deductible on your US federal return is a more complicated question that has changed over recent US tax reforms, so treat this as a "talk to your US CPA" item rather than assuming you will get the deduction.

 Do I need FATCA reporting when buying in Serbia?